 The money for the Federal Perkins Loan is provided in part by the federal government and the college.
 A student must have financial need to be eligible and be at least a half time student.
 The interest rate is 5% beginning with the repayment period that starts 9 months after the recipient ceases to be enrolled at least half time.
 Repayment is to the school.
 The maximum amount of Perkins Loan each year is $5,500 with an overall aggregate of $27,500.
 Since funds are limited you may not receive the maximum amount.

-There are a number of privately funded loan programs that provide funds to credit worthy student and parents.
-Although the interest rates and terms are not as generous as the Federal Stafford Loan program, some students and their parents may be interested in this type of borrowing.
+There are a number of privately funded loan programs that provide funds to credit worthy students.
+Although the interest rates and terms may not be as generous as the Federal Loan programs, some students and their parents may be interested in this type of borrowing.
 Students are strongly encouraged to pursue the lower cost federal loans before private loans.
-You may use the Pennsylvania Private Loan Marketplace to instantly and accurately compare rates and terms from multiple private education loan lenders side-by-side.
-The website is http://pennsylvania.privateloanmarketplace.com/westminster.
-Or you may visit your Credit Union if you are a member.

 If a student is called to military duty during an academic period for more than 30 days that student is placed on a Leave of Absence and will not be penalized either financially or academically.
 If a student chooses to withdraw from courses the tuition and fees will be fully refunded.
 If sufficient work is completed and the academic record is listed as incomplete for all courses then the student will return to complete the courses with tuition and fees already paid.
 The student must meet with the Registrar's office to determine which option is feasible.
 With either option room and board will be prorated on a percentage basis.